 FAQs On Rights Of Beneficiaries

-1. Do beneficiaries have right to be informed about accounting matters related to estate?
+1. Do beneficiaries have right to receive information about accounting matters related to estate?

 As part of the rights of beneficiaries, they are required to be informed about the general administration of the estate.
 This also include accounts that the executor maintains in relation to the estate.